 - Repeat the steps above until your wall is complete!

 All that’s left to do is to stand back and admire your transformational work!

-There are some fantastic wallpapers available, and I particularly love B&M stores for high-quality, but reasonably priced wallpaper.
+Some fantastic wallpapers are available, and I particularly love B&M stores for high-quality but reasonably priced wallpaper.
 If your room needs an injection of life, this could be the perfect way to achieve it.

 For more wallpapering tips, check out our guide to Wallpapering Around a Window.